<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Choosing the Right Asset Tag

 One way to make sure your assets can be accurately tracked is by making sure you have the right tag for your needs.
 Indoor assets like computers, printers, and other items will not need to be as durable as outdoor equipment, while items with a high theft rate will need to use tamper-evident tags.
-No matter your need, Duralabel offers a full line of asset labeling supplies and printers to ensure your tags will remain readable.
+No matter your need, DuraLabel offers a full line of asset labeling supplies and printers to ensure your tags will remain readable.